KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/svz/2024-12-29-svz-pachinko.md

 <Win32Window left="-165", top="6", width="987", height="476", title="BlueStacks App Player 10">
 {% endhighlight %}

-🎉 There we have a reference to the screen now!
+🎉 There we have a reference to the window now!

 ---

-After we have the screen, we want to take screenshots from it.
+After we have the window, we want to take screenshots from it.
 Thanks to pillow, this step is not hard.

 {% highlight python %}
-def get_screenshot_of_chosen_screen(screen):
+def get_screenshot_of_chosen_window(window):
     def run_win():
-        x = screen.left
+        x = window.left
-        y = screen.top
+        y = window.top
-        h = screen.height
+        h = window.height
-        w = screen.width
+        w = window.width
         return PIL.ImageGrab.grab(bbox=(x, y, w, h))

     if platform.platform().startswith('Win'):